4th-earth/site-fourth-earth/site-raw/content.md

 <details>
 <summary>Vanilla implementation</summary>

+The vanilla implementation is designed to facilitate solo-adventuring and minimize the number of Players rolling at any given time.

 - Difficulty MAY be reduced by spending Life Battery points.
-- Difficulty MAY be increased or decreased by negotiating with the Narrator, if applicable.
+- Difficulty MAY be increased or decreased by negotiating with a Narrator, if applicable.

 </details>